 PTSD Treatment Center for Teenagers

-Sometimes terrifying events occur in the lives of children, making it difficult for them to understand what has happened or how to bounce back afterward.
+Terrifying events are difficult for a child to understand what has happened or how to bounce back afterward.
 When young people have trouble coping with a traumatic event, they are at risk for developing a mental health condition known as Post Traumatic Stress Disorder, or PTSD.
-Sometimes it leads to maladaptive behaviors that must be addressed in a safe, residential treatment setting like the Elk River Treatment Program.
+PTSD can leads to maladaptive behaviors that must be addressed in a safe, residential treatment setting like the Elk River Treatment Program.

 Children or teens with PTSD might have nightmares about the event or relive the trauma over and over in their memories.
 Suddenly they’re avoiding people and places that remind them of the event, making everyday life scary and challenging.